Canon Canonet 35mm rangefinder

-I’m not a great fan of Canon cameras generally, but an exception to that is the rangefinder series so when I found this example on eBay for only a couple of pounds I thought I’d try a bid on it.
+Although I’m not a great fan of Canon cameras generally, an exception to that is the rangefinder series, so when I found this example on eBay for only a couple of pounds I thought I’d try a bid on it.
 In the end I got it for less than £8 which included the postage, so I think that’s not too much.

 The thing that surprised me most when it turned up was the size of the camera.
 It’s difficult to tell from pictures without any other objects as a reference, but I’d always assumed the Canonet series of cameras were really small, similar in size to the Minolta Hi-matic range, but this camera is in fact more like the size of a small slr – say the Pentax ME.
 I wonder if later cameras in the canonet series were smaller?